HOW MUCH DOES HOME AUTOMATION COST?

 So one of the biggest challenges in completing a home automation project successfully is nailing down all the subsystem equipment that the home automation system is going to control.
 We need to be very clear on things like the make and the brand of the equipment, the quantity of the items we are going to control.

-Also the most critical point with product selection is, does your brand or product you want to control integrate well with others?
+Also the most critical point with product selection is, does your brand or product you want to control or have chosen integrate well with others?
 Has it been done before?
 Or is my place going to be a guinea pig testing ground only to discover it won't work as intended?